aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/region-of-interest/_index.md

 BarCodeResult[] fullResults = fullReader.readBarCodes();

 Rectangle dataMatrixArea = new Rectangle(10, 190, 230, 230);
-BarCodeReader roiReader =
-        new BarCodeReader(getFullPath("roi_canvas.png"), dataMatrixArea, DecodeType.DATA_MATRIX);
+BarCodeReader roiReader = new BarCodeReader(getFullPath("roi_canvas.png"), dataMatrixArea, DecodeType.DATA_MATRIX);
 BarCodeResult[] roiResults = roiReader.readBarCodes();
 ```

-Here:

-- The full-image reader uses `DecodeType.ALL_SUPPORTED_TYPES` to detect all possible barcodes on the canvas.
-- The ROI reader is restricted to a rectangle that contains a Data Matrix symbol and uses `DecodeType.DATA_MATRIX`.
+In this example, the full-image scan can be used during development to confirm that a Data Matrix symbol exists on the canvas.
-- This combination lets you:
-    - verify the overall content of the image,
-    - and then focus on a specific region and symbology for more precise processing.
+After you determine its location (dataMatrixArea), the ROI-based reader focuses only on that region and only on DecodeType.DATA_MATRIX.

 ---